TL;DR

 Moving from ScreenFlow to OBS requires a shift in mindset from 'Fix it in Post' to 'Fix it in Pre.'
 In ScreenFlow, you record everything and arrange it later.
 In OBS, you must set up your Scene collections first.
 1. Create a Scene for your Desktop Capture.
 2. Add your Microphone in the Audio Mixer and apply 'Filters' (Noise Suppression, Compressor) to match the sound you got from ScreenFlow's post-processing.
 3. Remember that OBS records 'flat' video.
 You cannot move your webcam bubble after recording, so position it carefully before hitting record.

 Moving to ScreenFlow will feel liberating for editing but restrictive for inputs.
 1. You no longer need to worry about 'Scenes'.
 Just check the boxes for 'Record Screen' and 'Record Camera'.
 2. Stop worrying about bitrates; ScreenFlow handles quality automatically.
 3. Get used to the timeline.
 Instead of switching scenes live, you will record the whole session and then use 'Split Clip' and 'Remove' to cut out boring parts.
-4. Explore the 'Screen Recording' inspector tab to utilize the mouse cursor effects you were missing in OBS.
+4. Explore the 'Screen Recording' inspector tab to use the mouse cursor effects you were missing in OBS.

 If you are migrating, consider a hybrid workflow.
 Many professionals use OBS to capture complex scenes (like a multi-camera interview or a reaction video with overlays) and then import that recording into ScreenFlow for final trimming and adding title cards.
-This leverages the compositing power of OBS and the editing speed of ScreenFlow.
+This uses the compositing power of OBS and the editing speed of ScreenFlow.

 Winner